The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Experimental Results

-Here we use the same ground-truth covariance and data as the experiment above.
-Figure~\ref{fig:expsuccess} demonstrates this effect by comparing the RMSE for different overparameterization factors.
-The minimally parameterized case consistently yields lower accuracy and remains unstable across varying sample sizes.
-Increasing the overparameterization factor to $K \approx 2P$ substantially reduces the RMSE, even for small values of $M$.
+Figure~\ref{fig:expsuccess} reports the MSE as a function of the sample size $M$ for several overparameterization factors $F\in\{1,1.1,1.3,1.4,1.7,2\}$, with $K=\lceil FP\rceil$.
+The minimally parameterized case ($K\approx P$) consistently yields lower accuracy and remains unstable across sample sizes, whereas moderate overparameterization ($K\approx 2P$) substantially reduces the MSE, even for small values of $M$.
+This confirms that overparameterization improves both the stability and the accuracy of gradient descent, particularly in the low-sample regime.